wongjustin99/iOS10-iMessage-Stickers-Icon-Template-for-Affinity-Designer/README.md

 ## Tell me if you used this template to make your iMessage Stickers

-Please let me know if you used the template in making the icons for your iMessage stickers by [tweeting me at @fulltimeuser](https://twitter.com/fulltimeuser) on Twitter or creating an [issue](https://github.com/wongjustin99/iOS10-iMessage-Stickers-Icon-Template-for-Affinity-Designer/issues/new).
+Please let me know if you used the template in making the icons for your iMessage stickers by creating an [issue](https://github.com/wongjustin99/iOS10-iMessage-Stickers-Icon-Template-for-Affinity-Designer/issues/new).
 I'll add it to this README to share with others.

 ### Format when creating issue